Ademking/ademking.github.io/all_collections/_posts/2023-01-14-my-vscode-extensions.md

 ## 11. i18n Ally

 [i18n Ally](https://marketplace.visualstudio.com/items?itemName=Lokalise.i18n-ally) One of the best extension for developers who work with internationalization.
-It helps you to manage your translations in a better way.
+It helps you manage your translations in a better way.
 It supports JSON, YAML, PO, XLIFF, CSV, and more.

 ![](/assets/images/1673645858190.png)